 Do you suffer headaches most days of the week, and have been doing so for over three months?
 Welcome to the club of chronic headaches...
 I was once a member myself.
 These are a little harder to beat than the occasional headache, but it can be done.
 Follow the suggestions for tension headaches above, then come here for a few more pointers on what might be perpetuating your headaches.

 Sitting in a dark quiet room, feeling the horrible pounding above one eye, feeling nauseous or even vomiting... sound familiar?
 It will if you have had a migraine headache.
 These headaches can be preceded by an aura which is happens shortly before the headache which is often, though not always, visual in nature.
 The suffer can notice a blind spot or flashing lights or geometric lines.
 What causes headaches that can make you feel like something is trying to get out of your head?
 There are a variety of theories involving blood vessels in the brain, nerves, and musculoskeletal factors.
 Migraine headaches are more complex and have a wide variety of triggers including sensitivities to food, environmental factors, and hormones.
 While you may not be able to beat these entirely on your own, here is some information that will help you start reducing the frequency of these awful headaches.
-If you are interested in helping others to diagnose and prevent further migraines, a master of science in nursing might be right for you.
-Click here to see how to see the details of how to get started today.

 These can be a concern since there is a possibility of post concussive syndrome or subdural hematoma (slow brain bleed).
 However, if you have been to the doctor, and other more serious issues are ruled out, there are things you can do for this type of headache.
 Many of the symptoms can arise from trigger points that have developed in various neck muscles that send their pain to the head.
 Use the location of the headache to guide you below.